NorQuest College: Centres and institutions

 NorQuest College also offers services, consulting, and training through their centres and institutes.

-Alberta Indigenous Construction Career Centre
+Indigenous Career Center

-The Alberta Indigenous Construction Career Centre (AICCC) connects prospective Indigenous workers with employers recruiting for construction related careers.
+The Indigenous Career Center - ICC (Formerly the Alberta Indigenous Construction Career Centre -AICCC) connects prospective Indigenous workers with employers recruiting for construction related careers.
 It is a partnership with NorQuest College, the Government of Alberta, Indigenous communities, and industry organizations.

 Colbourne Centre for Inclusive Leadership

 The Colbourne Institute for Inclusive Leadership provides customized Equity, Diversity, and Inclusion (EDI) training for leaders in Edmonton and across Canada.
 They develop strategies based on their partners' unique EDI goals and needs and provides the tools and resources to help organizations reach these goals.

 Awards and recognitions

 In 2023, NorQuest College won Bronze for the CiCAN's Excellence in Equity, Diversity, and Inclusion Award.

 NorQuest was also recognized as a Corporate Culture Winner by Canada's Most Admired in the non-profit and broader public sector category.
 They also won the award previously in 2017 and 2020.

 In addition, NorQuest is recognized as one of Canada's Top 50 Research Colleges by Research info Source Inc. NorQuest conducts research in five main areas: Equity, Diversity, Inclusion, and Accessibility in the Workplace, Community and Social Innovation, Business and Industry Solutions, Health Innovation, Practice, and Programing, and Higher Educational Innovation and Trends.